Bhatpara: Education

-Although Bhatpara does not have any college within its territorial boundary, colleges in nearby Naihati and Barrackpore provide access to higher education for the youth of Bhatpara, Shyamnagar, Kankinara and Jagatdal.
+Rishi Bankim Chandra College)) and Barrackpore provide access to higher education for the youth of Bhatpara, Shyamnagar, Kankinara and Jagatdal.
 Many students go to Kolkata for university and technical education.
 Some also go to Kalyani because of there being an ITI college for technical education.

 Sports and culture

 Historically Bhatpara is famous as the abode of prominent Sanskrit pundits and as a seat of learning of ancient Hindu shastra and Vedic texts.
 That aspect of culture has diminished over time.
 Bhatpara is famous for its Durgapuja.
 Although family-based pujas were more common a few decades ago, it has become a community-centric affair in modern times.
 The youth communities or clubs organise these pujas and due to the sheer number of these clubs, one can find over fifty pujas being arranged within a square kilometre of area.
 Under Bhatpara Municipality Kankinara is famous for Ganesh Chaturthi and Chatth puja.
 It is famous for traditional clothes like Punjabi, Sherwani, indo-western dress.

 Sahitya Mandir is a West Bengal Government registered and a state-funded public library is situated there.